lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/warm_archive.md

 !!! attention

-    These workspaces can be written to from login or export nodes.
+    These workspaces can **only** be written to from the login or export nodes.
     On all compute nodes, the warm archive is mounted read-only.

 ### S3